Create expanding/collapsing sections in an article

 Collapse/expand any chunk of text with a Read More/Read Less link

 The previous chunks of code all automatically collapse chunks of text.
 If you'd rather be able to control exactly which sections of text are expanded and collapsed, this code will work better for you.
 This code will work when the Begin Snippet is used on a blank line or in some type of regular paragraph text.
-If you'd like an expand/collapse to appear after a header, see the alternate version for headers below.
+If you'd like an expand/collapse to appear after a header, refer to the alternate version for headers below.

-Note: this is the set of snippets used just below.
+This is the set of snippets used just below.

 Here, we use it with the same plus and minus signs as before, but with a Read More/Read Less text: